 6. Representations, Warranties, Exclusive Remedies and Disclaimers.

+6.2 Warranties.
 Each party warrants that it has the authority to enter into this Agreement and, in connection with its performance of this Agreement, shall comply with all laws applicable to it related to data privacy, international communications and the transmission of technical or Personal Data.
-Workvivo extends warranty that the Service during the Term (i) shall perform materially in accordance with the Documentation; (ii) the functionality of the Service will not be materially decreased during the Term and (iii) the Service and Professional Services will be delivered with reasonable skill, care and diligence and in line with Good Industry Practice.
+Workvivo extends warranty that the Service during the Term (i) shall perform materially in accordance with the Documentation; (ii) the functionality of the Service will not be materially decreased during the Term and (iii) the Service and Professional Services will be delivered with reasonable skill, care and diligence and in line with good industry practice.

-As the Customer’s exclusive remedy and Workvivo’s sole liability for breach of the warranty set forth in Clause 6.2 (i) and (ii), (a) Workvivo shall at its own costs, promptly remedy such Defects taking all such reasonable remedial action as is reasonably necessary, or (b) in the event Workvivo is unable to correct such Defects after commercially reasonable endeavours, the Customer shall be entitled to obtain a refund of all prepaid fees relating to the specific non-conforming Component of the Service from the date Workvivo received such notice.
+6.3 Warranty Remedies.
+As the Customer’s exclusive remedy and Workvivo’s sole liability for material breach of the warranty set forth in Clause 6.2 (i) and (ii), (a) Workvivo shall at its own costs, promptly remedy such defects taking all such reasonable remedial action as is reasonably necessary, or (b) in the event Workvivo is unable to correct such defects after commercially reasonable endeavours, the Customer shall be entitled to obtain a refund of all prepaid fees relating to the specific non-conforming Component of the Service from the date Workvivo received such notice.
 The Customer must promptly notify Workvivo in writing of such deficiencies no later than thirty (30) days of the first date the deficiency is identified by the Customer.

 7. Intellectual Property.

-Workvivo undertakes that the Service is currently hosted in an ISO 20000 / ISO 27001 certified data centre currently operated by AWS, Amazon Web Services in, Dublin, Ireland.
+Workvivo undertakes that the Service is currently hosted in an ISO 20000 / ISO 27001 certified data centre currently operated by AWS, Amazon Web Services.

 11. Limitation of Liability.